 Global passenger traffic on cruise ships continues to increase each year.
-It is estimated that 21.7 million people will take a cruise in 2018 which is almost a 10% increase over 2017 which was a record year.
+It is estimated that over 24 million people will take a cruise in 2018 which is almost a 10% increase over 2017 which was a record year.

 Because of all of these factors, there has never been a better time to begin searching for an exciting career in the cruise line industry.
 The ships offer good accommodations for staff and crew, there are new itineraries being developed, and the need for quality employees is tremendous.
 This is great news, but keep in mind that competition for these jobs can be fierce.
 To improve your chances of finding (and getting) the perfect cruise line job, you should utilize all the tools CruiseJobFinder has to offer.

 As a member of CruiseJobFinder (JOIN HERE!) you can explore each major cruise line and find current job openings.
 You will also gain access to detailed company profiles, a continually updated database of current jobs, and extensive industry background.
 You'll learn the differences between working on a small ship vs. a large one, what types of positions are advertised, and how cruise ships operate.
 If your interest is to explore options with a cruise line in its corporate headquarters or other opportunities on shore, CruiseJobFinder provides these job listings too.

 You'll get the scoop on jobs with the best companies, including: